equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Select type of truncation/README.md

 - A very similar but not exactly the same truncation rule can also be made by using the non-cubic type.

-- When the bayfill truncation rule was first designed, the first axis of the truncation map should correspond to a transformed GRF (alpha1) with a lateral/vertical trend to represent the facies sequence from proximal to distal deposition.
+- When the bayfill truncation rule was first designed, the first axis of the truncation map should correspond to a transformed GRF (alpha1) with a lateral / vertical trend to represent the facies sequence from proximal to distal deposition.
   It is therefore recommended to use trend in alpha1 here.